-- 10.7 Please list the different assessment methods used.
-Please provide weblinks to the guidance for the assessment methods. - 10.8 Does the State Party have a national capacity building strategy for World Heritage conservation, protection, presentation and management?
+10.7 - Please list the different assessment methods used.
+Please provide weblinks to the guidance for the assessment methods.

+10.8 - Does the State Party have a national capacity building strategy for World Heritage conservation, protection, presentation and management?

-There is no national capacity building strategy in relation to World Heritage conservation, protection, presentation and management but capacity building is being done on an ad hoc basis
+There is no national capacity building strategy in relation to World Heritage conservation, protection, presentation and management

 10.9 - Does the State Party have the institutional capacity to conduct research specifically for World Heritage issues?

-There is no institutional capacity to conduct research specifically for World Heritage issues but research is conducted in collaboration with partners.
+There is capacity at the institutional level to conduct research specifically for World Heritage issues but it could be improved.